MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 Asset Capture uses several entities stored in Common Data Model:

 - **Customer Asset**: the individual asset.
 This entity is also used in Dynamics 365 Field Service and Connected Field Service.
-Entity reference: [msdyn_customerasset EntityType](https://docs.microsoft.com/dynamics365/customer-engagement/web-api/msdyn_customerasset?view=dynamics-ce-odata-9)
+Find more information about this entity here: [msdyn_customerasset EntityType](https://docs.microsoft.com/dynamics365/customer-engagement/web-api/msdyn_customerasset?view=dynamics-ce-odata-9)
 - **Customer Asset Category**: a way to describe a group of similar assets.
 - **Customer Asset Attachment**: a media artifact captured in HoloLens of a single asset.
 - **Account**: the customer account where the asset currently exists.